ArcherFRS/AirMap-Telemetry-Node-UDP/README.md

 `./vscode` contains the launch file used when debugging with Visual Studio Code

+`./src/index.ts` is the entry point.
+It contains an `init()` function that can be considered the main function that runs on startup.

 ## To Run

 Execute `npm run start-local` in the command line at the root of the project.